 easy to close this plan in too much, which will crowd you out.

 At one point or another, most everyone has lived in a home or apartment with a galley kitchen.
 This affordable layout is typically found in a long, narrow room and consists of two opposing walls with a fairly narrow space between them.
 If your kitchen is short on square footage, then a galley layout may be the way to go.
 Here’s what you need to know.

 While the cost of remodeling a galley kitchen or building one from scratch will vary greatly depending on the materials and appliances used, this layout is certainly the least expensive of them all.

 If the existing room is at least 8 feet wide, it’s best to use the classic kitchen triangle.
 This means that the three main elements of the kitchen are placed between 4 to 9 feet apart to avoid feeling cramped.
-When it comes to appliances, put the sink and stove on one side of the kitchen and refrigerator on the other.
+When it comes to appliances, put the sink an

 If possible, don’t design a galley kitchen that is open on both sides.
 Install a door to avoid having guests (or children) use the kitchen as a walkway.

 HistoryTraditionally, the term galley kitchen was used to describe the tight cooking quarters on ships.
 Today they are designed to echo the same efficiency that’s absolutely necessary aboard any vessel.